XCStat99/Game-of-Life/README.md

 parameters in the control panel have been selected the simulation can be run by pressing the ‘Start’ button.

-Once ‘Start’ is pressed all generations (iterations) will be calculated and then displayed in the Plotly plot (highlighted in red below).
+Once ‘Start’ is pressed all generations will be calculated and then displayed in the Plotly plot (highlighted in red below).
 This may take some time for large habitats over a large number of generations.
 This does lead to some limitations in performance as